GPUOpen-Drivers/llpc/docs/DdnRelocatableShaderElf.md

 descriptors.
 If the XGL option `EnableRelocatableShaders` is true, then the driver will not use compact buffer descriptors.
 Compact buffer descriptors can only ever be top-level nodes.

+## Immutable Samplers

+An unlinked shader compilation where the user data nodes are not available cannot tell if a descriptor for a sampler is actaully an "immutable value", so the code will be generated the same way it is for any other descriptor.
+This means that pipelines with immutable samplers cannot be compiled using relocatable shader.

 ## Examples